-These are staggering numbers and a tragedy almost beyond comprehension.
-It is clear that the Millennium Development Goals cannot be attained in the region if it's hard fought development gains are not protected from the risks and impacts of disasters.
+Countries in Asia and the Pacific are more prone to natural disasters than those in other parts of the world, which involves the urgent need to develop effective, endto-end early warning systems that lead to an effective response by emergency managers and people at risk.
+It is clear that the Millennium Development Goals cannot be attained in the region if the development gains already achieved are not protected from the risks and impacts of disasters.
 For less developed countries, in addition to the tragic personal loss of life and property, natural disasters, especially typhoons, severely threaten and impact their sustainability, capacity building, debt repayments, poverty reduction and even the basic necessities of life - clean drinking water, food, and shelter.
-These tragedies have demonstrated the urgent need to develop effective, end-to-end early warning systems that lead to an effective response by emergency managers and people at risk.5

-Founded in 1968 under the original auspices of the United Nations Economic Commission for Asia and Far East, the Typhoon Committee has evolved into a collaboration of 14 Members involving both the Economic and Social Commission of Asia and the Pacific (ESCAP) and the World Meteorological Organization (WMO).
+Founded in 1968 under the original auspices of the United Nations Economic Commission for Asia and Far East, the Typhoon Committee (TC) has evolved into a collaboration of 14 Members involving both the Economic and Social Commission of Asia and the Pacific (ESCAP) and the World Meteorological Organization (WMO).
 Since then, The Typhoon Committee has been repeatedly recognized as an outstanding regional body who has integrated the actions and plans of the meteorological, hydrological, and disaster risk reduction (DRR) components to produce meaningful results.

-The purpose of this Strategic Plan is for the Typhoon Committee to identify regional key results areas, strategic goals, and associated activities which the Committee wants to achieve in 2011-2015 to save lives, mitigating damage, and decreasing social and economic effects from typhoon-related events.
-The impacts of climate change is thought to influence all of the key result areas and strategic goals and thus is viewed as a cross cutting theme for this strategic plan.
+The development of the Strategic Plan has been based on various international and regional frameworks, protocols, and action and strategic plans pertaining to tropical cyclone activities within the region.
+The purpose of this Strategic Plan is for the Typhoon Committee to identify regional key results areas, strategic goals, and associated activities which the Committee wants to achieve in 2012-2016 to save lives, mitigating damage, and decreasing social and economic effects from typhoon-related events.
+The impact of climate change is thought to influence all of the key result areas and strategic goals and thus is viewed as a crosscutting theme for this strategic plan.